codeborne/klite/TUTORIAL.md

 ## DB migrator

-If you ran the previous code, you probably have realized that the `todo` table does not exist in the database yet.
+If you ran the previous code, you probably have realized that the `todos` table does not exist in the database yet.

 Let's use [DBMigrator](jdbc/src/migrator/DBMigrator.kt) to create the table for us: